nivlab/nivlab.github.io/README.md

 ## Development

+### Modifying the portfolio

+For step-by-step instructions for adding to or modifying the project portfolio, see [Portfolio Theme](https://github.com/tedivm/jekyll-theme-portfolio#getting-started) README.

+### Modifying the library

+Edit the `library.md` file as you see fit :)

 ### Previewing the demos page locally

 If you'd like to preview the site locally (for example, in the process of proposing a change):